Back to Browse

 Use these resources and real-time information for various use cases.
 For example:

-Remote Server Implementation: The JFrog MCP Server is maintained on the JFrog Cloud, and the tools it provides to the client are constantly updated - you automatically get new features and improvements as they are released.
+The JFrog MCP Server is hosted on JFrog Cloud, and the tools it provides to the client are continuously updated — you automatically get new features and improvements as they are released, with no installation or upgrade required on the client side.

-You connect to the JFrog MCP server using OAuth for authentication.
-This eliminates the need to manage API keys, and no installation or upgrade is required after you enable the implementation.
+You connect to the JFrog MCP Server using OAuth for authentication.
+This eliminates the need to manage API keys.

-The JFrog MCP Server is available to JFrog users with a Cloud (SaaS) subscription.
+The JFrog Remote MCP Server is generally available (GA) to JFrog users with a Cloud (SaaS) subscription.

 1. An Admin user must enable the JFrog MCP Server on a JPD in the subscription.